Jheim12/CAPP30239_FA22/data/README.md

 To compare the pandemic response with other countries, I would like to create a map displaying the train-km and passenger-km metrics in an appealing way.

-Then, undoubtably, these two types of graphs will reveal patterns that will prompt discussions and further questions that can be investigated with other graphs! :smirk:
+Then, undoubtably, these two types of graphs will reveal patterns that will prompt discussions and further questions that can be investigated with other graphs! :grin: